A Survey on Optimization Studies of Group Centrality Metrics: Introduction

-Group centrality metrics, on the other hand, focus not on individual nodes but rather on identifying clusters or groups of network elements that collectively maximize or minimize specific criteria \citep{everett1999centrality}.
+Group centrality metrics, on the other hand, focus not on individual nodes but rather on identifying clusters or groups of network elements that collectively maximize or minimize specific criteria \citep{everett1999centrality}. {They play a pivotal role as they help identify influential groups of nodes, which is more applicable in scenarios where collective influence or group structure is crucial.
+For example, in social networks, a group of interconnected individuals may have a greater combined influence on information spread than the same individuals considered separately.
+In infrastructure networks, such as transportation or utility networks, group centrality can identify critical clusters of components whose simultaneous failure could lead to significant disruptions.
+This perspective is not captured by node centrality, which only assesses the importance of individual components.}

 From an application standpoint, researchers have applied group centrality metrics to various domains, including social networks \citep{das2018study}, infrastructure networks \citep{michalak2013efficient}, biological networks \citep{vogiatzis2019identification}, traffic networks \citep{ohara2017maximizing}, human disease networks \citep{muhiuddin2023study}, and transportation networks \citep{vogiatzis2016evacuation}.
 Overall, group centrality has become a vital tool in the analysis of networks, one that provides a unique perspective on network dynamics in various fields by analyzing the collective behavior of its interconnected elements.

 It is important to mention that there is growing interest in the OR community regarding primarily cohesive group \citep{frank1995identifying} centrality metrics and their applications, especially in the last decade.
 Given a network, a cohesive group may represent the group of nodes which are more densely interconnected among themselves than with nodes outside the group.
 This, intentionally open-ended, definition allows for different interpretations in different contexts.

-However, to the best of our knowledge, no new/recent review study has been conducted on specifically group centrality metrics from an optimization perspective.
+{We note that group centrality is examined as a sub category under centrality measures in different survey papers (see Saxena and Iyengar~\cite{saxena2020centrality} and Wan et al.~\cite{wan2021survey}.)} However, to the best of our knowledge, no review study has been conducted on specifically group centrality metrics from an optimization {and OR} perspective.
 Hence, our work intends to provide a concise survey of how group centrality metrics have been evolved over time and how they have been employed by OR researchers to develop new optimization models and methodologies.

 In our work, we are primarily interested in studies that aim to identify the best sets of nodes forming groups with specific objectives and use optimization methods for this identification.
 In large-scale networks, there could potentially be thousands, if not tens of thousands, of such subgroups.
 Hence, specialized optimization techniques including mathematical modeling and advanced solutions approaches (such as combinatorial branch-and-bound or Benders decomposition) play a crucial role in solving this challenging task in real-life, large-scale networked systems.